AnyChart/docs.anychart.com/Basic_Charts_Types/Polar_Chart.md

 ### Grid

-Polar grid is a combination of circuit and radial grids.
+Polar grid is a combination of circular and radial grids.
 Grid visual appearance can be controlled with several
 parameters:

 ```